 - Average performance rating

-Here are some of the most common customer metrics you’ll use:
+Some of the most common customer metrics are:

 - Number of products purchased

 - Customer retention